-One of the most commonly recommended tips for what to do following a car accident (after any medical and safety concerns) is to make sure to take photos of the damage.
-Photos of an accident provide substantial evidence in your case, and can show attorneys and insurance companies exactly what took place.
+One of the most commonly recommended tips for following a car accident (after any medical and safety concerns) is to take photos of the damage.
+Accident scene photos provide substantial evidence in your case and can show attorneys and insurance companies exactly what took place.

-What should be included in these photos, and how should the scene be photographed to ensure the pictures are effective in providing that evidence?
+What should be included in these photos, and how should the scene be photographed to ensure the pictures effectively provide that evidence?

 Below are some car accident photo tips to follow:

-#1: Be comprehensive, with numerous photos showcasing the whole scene and close-up details.
-Include everything!
+#1: Be comprehensive, with numerous photos showcasing the whole scene and close-up details

-When photographing an accident scene, there’s no such thing as too many pictures or being over-detailed.
 Remember, you are trying to provide complete evidence of the incident and build your case.
-You should take wide shots of the entire scene and close-up shots of the damage to all vehicles, and any unsafe road conditions that contributed to the accident.
+You should take wide shots of the entire scene and close-up shots of the damage to all vehicles, such as broken glass and any unsafe road conditions that contributed to the accident.
 It is also a good idea to take the same pictures with and without a flash.
 This will help to ensure that you get clear pictures of the scene, regardless of the lighting conditions.

 To establish a complete portrait of the accident, you should include photos of the entire accident scene.
 This includes everyone involved in the accident and who was present.
-If you are able to do so, take pictures of the police officers, emergency responders, and the other drivers and passengers, as well as their injuries.
+If you can do so, take pictures of the police officers, emergency responders, the other drivers and passengers, and their injuries.

 #5: Go back to photograph anything you may have missed.